MagdalenaPres/movieTime/README.md

 - Backend: **Spring Boot**
 - Database: **H2**
 - Styled with: Css and Scss
+- Website was designed by me using Adobe XD

-Cinema hall was created using [Konva](https://konvajs.org/docs/react/index.html).
+- Cinema hall was created using [Konva](https://konvajs.org/docs/react/index.html).

 ## **Authors**
 - Magdalena Preś